ScopeLift/optimizoors-perpetual-protocol/README.md

 To learn more about what commands can be run using forge check out the [foundry book](https://book.getfoundry.sh/reference/forge/forge).

+### How it works

+We have a router factory which deploys calldata optimized routers for specific functionality within Perpetual Protocol.
+Currently, we have two types of routers.
+One that has the functionality for opening and closing positions which we call the `PositionRouter`, and another to deposit ERC20 or Ethereum into a Perpetual vault which we call the `DepositRouter`.

+There will be one `PositionRouter` contract per position token.
+For example if a user is opening a vDOGE position they will have to call the vDOGE position router.
+The same is also true for a `DepositRouter`.
+There will a `DepositRouter` contract per token.

 ## License

 Umbra is available under the [MIT](LICENSE.txt) license.